 Fig. 14 shows the time difference on shuffling with or without local reduction on 125 nodes with 1000 Map tasks.
-We see that when the data size output per Map task is 1 GB, the total time used on shuffling with local reduction is one tenth of the other as the data is reduced to one tenth of the original.
-For 100 MB data per Map task, the time difference of shuffling is not that significant.
-The time of shuffling with local reduction is about half of the other.
+We see that when the data size output per Map task is 1 GB, the total time used on shuffling with local reduction is one tenth of the original algorithm as the data is reduced to one tenth of the original.
+For 100 MB data per Map task, the time difference of shuffling is just a factor of two.

 We also benchmark the total time cost per iteration by using the benchmarking application above to see how much the performance improvement is gained in by changing from the old data transfer methods to the new ones.
 We test with 1 GB centroids data.
-For the old methods we use broker based method for broadcasting and shuffling without local reduc-tion.
+For the old methods we use broker based method for broadcasting and shuffling without local reduction.
 The new methods use Multi-Chain broadcasting and shuffling with local reduction.
 We find that the time cost per iteration is reduced to 20% of the original time (See Fig. 15).

-We also test K-means Clustering with real image cluster-ing data: 10K centroids and 1 million data points.
+We also test K-means Clustering with real image clustering data: 10K centroids and 1 million data points.
 We test it on a smaller scale with 80 nodes.
 The old methods still use Scatter-Allgather-Broker method for broadcasting and shuffling without local reduction.
-The new methods use Scatter-Allgather-BKT for broadcasting because of its good perfor-mance on broadcasting small data and shuffling with local reduction.
-We show that the communication cost per iteration of the new is only 50% of the old (See Fig. 16).
+The new methods use Scatter-Allgather-BKT for broadcasting because of its good performance on broadcasting small data and shuffling with local reduction.
+We show that the communication cost per iteration of the new method is half that of the old (See Fig. 16).

 Related Work